Textron, NetJets strike deal for more than 300 Cessna planes

 In a statement, NetJets said the Textron agreement could increase its Cessna Citations fleet, which it has operated since 1984, to more than 800 aircraft over the next 10 to 15 years.

-The Longitude will compete with the new longer-range, midsized Praetors launched by Embraer SA on Sunday and Bombardier Inc’s Challeger 350 and 650 aircraft.
+The Longitude will compete with the new longer-range, midsized Praetors launched by Embraer SA (EMBR3.SA) on Sunday and Bombardier Inc’s (BBDb.TO) Challeger 350 and 650 aircraft.

 Planemakers and buyers were buzzing about the deal as they arrived in Orlando, Florida, for the National Business Aviation Association’s flagship annual corporate jet show, which begins on Tuesday.